If you are considering investing in machine vision, it will most likely be due to at least one of these reasons:

 Optimizations of production costs

-If we turn our attention to the optimizations on the production line, you must include the following:
+If we turn our attention to the optimizations on the production line, you should include the following:

 So, if you today have 16 people performing quality control on the production line per day, and you will be able to reduce that to 2, you should put 14 in the ROI calculator.